ajh3/imwheel-exclude-patched/README.md

  	{
 ```

-This patch lets imwheel re-grab a window after focusing on an `@Exclude`d window.

 Milko Krachounov [wrote this patch](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=260091).
-I have simply pre-applied it and modernized the installation instructions.
+I have simply pre-applied it and updated the installation instructions.

 ## Compile and install (tested on Ubuntu 18.04):